Introduction

 directory, they become usable by the builder.
 Please note that only valid, non-expired certificates will appear in the certificates list.

-Provisioning profiles are authorization files that, when installed on an iOS device, tells iOS which apps it is allowed to let you install.
-When you install a custom app on your iOS device, iOS complies to the provisioning profiles it has to decide whether it lets the app in or throws it away.
+Provisioning profiles are authorization files that, when installed on an iDevice, tells the OS on which criteria it is allowed to let you install an app.
+When you install a custom app on your iDevice, the OS complies to the provisioning profiles it has to decide whether it lets the app in or throws it away.
 App Store apps are not concerned, because they are all re-signed by Apple as part of the app submission process (this is why App Store apps are always accepted by iOS.)

 Sure.
 Just make sure that the App ID you specify in Unity matches the App ID in the provisioning profile.